EscaperX/EscaperX.github.io/content/posts/csapp.md

   return flag_all_ones & flag_not_neg1;
 }
     12ac:	b8 00 00 00 00       	mov    $0x0,%eax
     12b1:	c3                   	ret

 This function can be correctly compiled with no compiler optimization (-O0).
 And this behaviour always occurs using the latest 2 version gcc compiler (from 11.0 to 12.0).
 But using clang or msvc, everything works well.
 ```

 And an engieer replied quickly:

 ```
 Signed integer overflow is undefined behavior.

 Use -fwrapv or unsigned to do the addition to get the behavior you want.
 ```

 Lol, UB again.

+## Chapter 3: Machine-Level Representation

+This is a quite boring chapter.
+Reading manual of instructions is very very boring.
+I still believe you can simply take these contents as manual, where you can look up things you happen meet.
+And you will be experienced dealing with those pattern.
+If you have taken courses like CS161 before, it's enough for you to do the lab bomb.

+The final several sections are worth reading.
+If you have to work with languages like c or cpp, great care have to be taken
+reading *Heterogeneous Data Structures* (I know nothing about front-end development.
+Maybe it's euqally important in that field).
+*Combining Control and Data in Machine-Level Programs* makes brief discussion on the topic that CS161 involved.
+If you had read these before, maybe it would be easier in that summer.
+My bad.

+> About Lab2: I don't think it's as fun as exploiting in CS161.
+Those functions are all about logic.
+> Given a lot of meaningless code and control flow, you have to find the right hole and jump into it.

+> I did all the lab by static analysis, which is just reading the code and figure out how they actually work.
+> Because all the information you need is in the disassembled code and there're no runtime